What to do when you wish you want to do something

 Related post: To every Mama, who stays at home…

-Will from the outside
+The motivation from the outside

 What you need is some kind of force from the outside, because you feel there is nothing inside of you to push you further?
 Extrinsic motivation is everything that makes you do something that is not your inner will.
 Does it make sense?
 It’s grading system at schools, it’s a salary in your job, it’s a number of likes under your Facebook pictures or gummy bears given to a kid so he stops crying, which of course we never do (do we?).